 - Micro-Tool sharpening pad

 Another reliable field sharpener that you should check out is the Smith’s DCS4 Diamond Combo Bench Stone.
-It is compact, rugged, and straightforward.
+It is a compact and rugged diamond coated sharpener, ideal for outdoor use.
 It is perfect for quick and hassle-free sharpening tasks because of its ergonomic design.

 This sharpener has coarse and fine grit sharpening platforms.
 Each of them has multiple layers of micron-sized monocrystalline diamonds that enhance the sharpening process.
 They ensure that the “unnecessary” metals can be stripped easily from the blade.

 Unlike other field sharpeners, this one has a quick-cleaning mechanism.
 It doesn’t gather metal fillings and make them into one giant mess.
 This is due to the presence of overlapping holes.
 They are the ones that collect and hold the residues whenever you are sharpening.